maevsi/maevsi/README.md

 Access Portainer on `http://localhost:9000` then.
 Create a user, add an environment, start the Docker wizard, choose "Socket", name it e.g. "local" and close the wizard.
 Under "home", select the newly created environment then.
-You'll have access to all containers, images, volumes, and more via the left sidebar then.
+You'll have access to all containers, images, volumes and more via the left sidebar then.

 ### Sqitch